EGI-Federation/documentation/content/en/users/datatransfer/WebFTS/_index.md

 ### Credential Delegation

-The authentication with the  Storage Elements (SE) is done based on X509 certificate which needs to be installed on the browser.
-The Integration with EGI Check-in is under development and will be available soon in the production instance.
+The authentication with the  Storage Elements (SE) is done using an X509 certificate which needs to be installed on the browser.
+The Integration with EGI Check-in is under development and will be available at a latter date in the production instance.

 A pop-up window appears when you choose the "My jobs" or "Submit a transfer" tabs.
 There, you will need to paste the private RSA key of your certificate.
-The private key WILL NOT BE TRANSMITTED ANYWHERE.
+The private key **WILL NOT BE TRANSMITTED ANYWHERE**.
 It is only used locally (within the user's browser) to generate the proxies needed to have access to the FTS services.

 ![image](webfts_delegate.png)